yaminidurga14/cancer__knn/README.md

-this project is based on breast cancer prediction.
+This project is based on breast cancer prediction.